 The way we charge for expenses also depends on the type of policy.
-For the personal pension plan we allow for expenses by reducing the asset share by the by the explicit product charges applied to the policy.
+For some policies we allow for expenses by reducing the asset share by the explicit product charges applied to the policy.
 For other policies we take a deduction from the asset share to cover our actual incurred expenses.

 In each case the amount applied represents a fair proportion of the total expenses incurred in administering all policies, using generally accepted techniques.